Isomalt – What It Is And How To Use It + Free Tutorial

 Completed isomalt cake decorations should be stored in airtight container with a packet of dehumidifier to absorb moisture.
 Humidity can turn your isomalt pieces cloudy and sticky, which will ruin the clear sparkly effect you probably wish to achieve.

 Isomalt isn’t something that you would find from your local supermarket, but it is something that most of the well-stocked cake supply store should have it in stock.
 If you don’t have cake or baking supply store nearby, have a look on online, as you would surely find an online store that sells it as well.

-Some of the brands, like Cake Craft, also offer already coloured isomalt, so you’ll have one step less to do, when creating your isomalt decorations.
+Some of the brands, also offer already coloured isomalt, so you’ll have one step less to do, when creating your isomalt decorations.

 Tools for Working with Isomalt

 To work with isomalt you will need a few tools.
 Depends on how you’re planning to use the isomalt, not all of the tools are always necessary.
 Most of the items that you might need, can be found at the supermarkets.

 Silicone bowl – silicone bowls are excellent, as they can hold the heat from the melted isomalt, without breaking/melting.

 Silicone mat - Silicone is heat resistant so the melted isomalt won’t stick to it, nor will ruin it.
 Silicone mat is necessary when you’re not going to use silicone moulds for the decorations, but are pulling or blowing the isomalt instead.